navgurukul/chanakya/questions/algebra/algebraChoice1.md

 ### English
-Weight of one apples is 120 grams
+Weight of one apple is 120 grams
 And weight of one orange is 40 grams.
 You have 6400 grams of fruits.
 You have same number of apples and oranges.